By 2022, the SaaS industry is projected to reach a staggering $172 billion in market value. That’s more than double compared to 2018!

 Secondly, you might have an easier time scaling your business, as PaaS offers are generally flexible and accessible.

 Lastly, PaaS providers invest heavily in security and roll out updates consistently.

 All in all, 2022 will bring significant changes and opportunities in growth for SaaS companies.

 Most notably, AI and Machine Learning algorithms will become a significant part of the cloud-based industry.
 They allow companies to automate tasks, gather and analyze data, provide personalized experiences, and improve security.

 Also, many SaaS companies will likely operate on a smaller scale.

-Speaking of low costs and high profits, low-coding will likely experience a surge in popularity as well.
+Speaking of low costs and high profits, low coding will likely also experience a surge in popularity.

 Rick Seidl is a digital marketing specialist with a bachelor’s degree in Digital Media and Communications, based in Portland, Oregon.
-He carries a burning passion for digital marketing, social media, small business development, and establishing its presence in a digital world, and is currently quenching his thirst through writing about digital marketing and business strategies for Find Digital Agency.
+He is currently quenching his thirst by writing about digital marketing and business strategies for Find Digital Agency.